brotchie/altcoinstatic/README.md

 `coinyesbest.py` can be easily modified to interface with litecoind, bitcoind, or any other crypto-currency based off the vanilla bitcoin sources.

-Configure coinyecoind JSON-RPC by adding the rpcuser and rpcpassword config entries to ~/.coinyecoin/coinyecoin.conf.
+Configure coinyecoind JSON-RPC by adding the `rpcuser` and `rpcpassword` config entries to `~/.coinyecoin/coinyecoin.conf`.

 Depends on bitcoin-python and mako templates: